Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 ### V6.
 Chapel

-Since Parson Pellinost’s arrival, the chapel built for the use of Fort Venture’s soldiers has facilitated his fetish for torture and now houses a secret altar to the god of blood, death, and life: [[Vesh, the Bloody Siren]] (described in [chapter 1](https://www.dndbeyond.com/sources/egtw/story-of-[[wildemount]]#VeshtheBloodySiren "chapter 1")).
+Since Parson Pellinost’s arrival, the chapel built for the use of Fort Venture’s soldiers has facilitated his fetish for torture and now houses a secret altar to the god of blood, death, and life: [[Vesh]] (described in [chapter 1](https://www.dndbeyond.com/sources/egtw/story-of-[[wildemount]]#VeshtheBloodySiren "chapter 1")).

 When the characters can see into this area, read: